julianozen/PlaySDK/README.md

 Check out the `Examples/` folder and the [PlaySDK Documentation](https://createwithplay.com/playsdk/) for more examples of how to work with the PlaySDK.

+---

+## Explore More Play Projects

+You can check out our **gallery of projects** inside the Play app to explore more examples of what can be built with Play and PlaySDK.
+Download the app to browse these projects and see them in action: [Download Play](https://createwithplay.com/).

+🌤️ We just launched **Lume**, an full app built entirely with Play and PlaySDK—without writing a single line of code!
+Check it out on the App Store.

+---
 ## Issues

 Have an issue with using the runtime, or want to suggest a feature/API to help make your development life better?
 Log an issue in our [issues](https://github.com/CreateWithPlayApp/PlaySDK/issues) tab!
 You can also browse older issues and discussion threads there to see solutions that may have worked for common problems.